tlamoureux24/venus-os_dbus-serialbattery/docs/docs/general/install.md

 You can edit the file in a plain text editor on you PC like Notepad (Windows) or TextEdit (macOS).
 Then you need a program that can do SFTP like [FileZilla](https://filezilla-project.org/download.php?show_all=1) (Windows/macOS/Linux), [WinSCP](https://winscp.net/eng/downloads.php) (Windows) or [Cyberduck](https://cyberduck.io/download/) (macOS).

-Connect to your GX using the same login as with SSH and copy your edited file over the existing one at `/data/etc/dbus-serialbattery/utils.py` or `/data/etc/dbus-serialbattery/config.ini`.
+Connect to your GX using the same login as with SSH and copy your edited file over the existing one at `/data/etc/dbus-serialbattery/config.ini`.

 ⚠️ Sometimes it happens, that the line endings get changed from `LF` to `CRLF` with this method.
 Check the [FAQ --> `$'\r': command not found` or `syntax error: unexpected end of file`](../faq/index.md#r-command-not-found-or-syntax-error-unexpected-end-of-file) to solve.